n42k/OpenRCT2/reports/report2.md

 ## Requirements <a name="requirements"></a>
 ### Introduction<a name="introduction"></a>
+Requirements are a detailed description of what features a software product should have.
+They're generally considered to be the first phase of software development.

 Requirements are important because they are one of the key contributors to the success or failure of projects: if what is needed to be done isn't known, we might end up solving the wrong issue entirely.